AlexRader/AlexRader.github.io/index.md

 Solo Team, Role:
 Time Frame: 15 weeks
-The goal for this game was to Start from scracth using Unity to make a 2D game based off of past Ludum Dare proompts: Minimalistic, you are the monster, etc. Where's The Wolf Is an action arcade game where the primary Goal is slaughter.
+The goal for this game was to Start from scracth using Unity to make a 2D game based off of past Ludum Dare proompts such as Minimalistic, You Are the Monster, etc. Where's The Wolf Is an action arcade game where the primary Goal is slaughter.
+This game was a good base to look back on and see how much I have improved.
 I also gained tons of understanding and appreciation for all the other game production roles.
 ```
 ```
 shit to integrate like a snazzy photo